jmnr/canary/README.md

 - [x] Make Create, Read and Delete (CR-D) endpoints

+CR-D endpoints have been created in our handlers.js file.
+Handlers include ['POST /addClap'], ['GET /allClaps'], ['GET /cookie'] and a generic handler.

 - [x] Store tweets as JSON in memory

+Claps were initially stored in a JSON file, but have since been moved to Redis.

 ### Step 2